aszx87410/huli-blog/source/_posts/en/m0lecon-ctf-2022-writeup.md

 ## ptMD

-This was the hardest challenge, but it was solved by everyone.
+This was the hardest challenge, only 1 solve.

 First, here's the author's writeup: https://github.com/xatophi/m0leconteaser2022-ptMD/blob/main/writeup.md